 Goodwill.
-Goodwill is tested for impairment annually in our fourth fiscal quarter at the reporting unit level unless a change in circumstances indicates that more frequent impairment analysis is required.
+Goodwill is recorded as the difference, if any, between the aggregate consideration paid for an acquisition and the fair value of the acquired net tangible and intangible assets.
+Goodwill is tested for impairment annually in our fourth fiscal quarter at the reporting unit level unless a change in circumstances indicates that an interim impairment analysis is required.
 We have determined that our reporting units for purposes of testing for goodwill impairment are identical to our reportable segments for financial reporting purposes.
 Impairment, if any, is measured based on the estimated fair value of the reporting units with the recorded goodwill.
 The fair value of our reporting units is determined by using the income approach methodology of valuation which utilizes discounted cash flows.
 The estimated fair value of our reporting units also includes a control premium, which is the amount that a buyer is willing to pay over the current market price of a company as indicated by the traded price per share (i.e., market capitalization), in order to acquire a controlling interest.
 Significant management judgment is required in the forecasts of future operating results that are used in the discounted cash flow method of valuation.
 In estimating future cash flows, we generally use the financial assumptions in our current budget and our current strategic plan, subject to modification as considered necessary, including sales and expense growth rates and the discount rates we estimate to represent our cost of funds.
-It is possible, however, that the plans and estimates we use may be incorrect.
+It is possible, however, that the plans may change and the estimates used may prove to be inaccurate.
+In the future, the value of goodwill attributable to each of our reporting units could be adversely impacted by, among other factors, declines in our financial results or market capitalization for an extended period of time or our failure to meet financial performance projections included in our forecasts of future operating results.